loganjlevin/meet/README.md

 # meet

+HOW THIS APP WILL USE SERVERLESS FUNCTIONS:

+This app will use serverless functions (AWS Lambda) for the authorization server in order to access the Google Calendar API through OAuth2 in order to fetch data about upcoming events.

 FEATURE 1: FILTER EVENTS BY CITY

 User story: As a user I should be able to filter events by city so that I can see the list of